jamielohoff/jamielohoff.github.io/_posts/2023-11-26-Graph-View-On-Automatic-Differentiation.md

 Note that we add the computed partial derivatives to the tape as well.
 In general, we will utilize the tape as a record keeping devices that stores all the operations that have been computed "on the graph".
-In essence, it is an abstract representation of a computer program that we could potentially write in a language of our choice, e.g. C++, Python or Julia.

 {% include figure popup=true image_path="/assets/cce/PopulatingDerivatives.gif" alt="this is a placeholder image" caption="Figure 3: The animation demonstrates the population of the graph's edges with partial derivatives.
 Note that for every computed derivative we add an entry to the tape." %}